 There’s a lot to like about the licence fee.
 It helps the BBC stand out, and a unique brand is the cornerstone of good PR.
 So why is it unpopular?

 It comes down to the first point in that Royal Charter: universality.
 As Hall put it, a taxpayer-funded service like the BBC has ‘got to give something to everybody’.
 Unfortunately, that’s becoming less and less true.

 The licence fee made perfect sense for the first years of the BBC’s existence, when it had a monopoly on TV broadcasting.
 But as more ways to get news and entertainment appeared, the licence fee became ‘an anachronism in a world of choice’, as a former BBC journalist called it.

 Take the internet, for instance.
 A 2019 study from eMarketer found that the average UK adult gets 55% of their media intake online, compared to 23% for television and 15% for radio.
 As such, a brand can’t treat the internet as an afterthought.
 The web is a constant stream of breaking stories, so you need to be on top of your online PR.

-Read more about digital PR here: How PR works in the digital age
+Read more about digital PR here: What is Digital PR?

 According to the BBC’s 2019 Annual Plan, only 10% of its budget went on digital services.
 In contrast, TV got 70%, and radio 20%.
 Meanwhile, a study from Reuters and Oxford University found that the BBC accounted for 63% of all radio listening, but just 1.5% of time on digital media.